vtex-apps/store-video/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The `video` is a VTEX block that allows to add videos in the store
+The Video app allows you to display video assets on your store pages.

 ![Media Placeholder](https://storecomponents.vtexassets.com/arquivos/ids/155640)

 ## Configuration

-1. Add the `store-video` app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the `store-video` app to your theme's dependencies in the `manifest.json` file:

 ```diff
  "dependencies ": {